Promotional Staffing

 [Air Fresh Marketing](/promotional-staffing-agency) has earned the trust of national brands by delivering on these criteria.
 We offer this framework as a resource for any marketer evaluating staffing partners.

-The first and most important question to ask any promotional staffing agency: are your staff W-2 employees or 1099 independent contractors?
+The first and most important question to ask any promotional staffing agency: are your staff professional staff members or 1099 independent contractors?

 Why it matters:

-• W-2 employees can be directed on how to perform their work: what to say, how to dress, what standards to maintain.
+• professional staff members can be directed on how to perform their work: what to say, how to dress, what standards to maintain.
 This is the legal and operational foundation for delivering consistent, brand-standard performance.

 • 1099 contractors cannot legally be directed in the same way.
 Agencies that classify their workers as 1099 contractors are operationally limited in their ability to ensure consistent quality AND are potentially creating misclassification liability for the brands they serve.

-• W-2 employees are covered by workers compensation insurance.
+• professional staff members are covered by workers compensation insurance.
 If a 1099 contractor is injured at your activation, you may bear direct liability.

 Ask directly.
 If the answer is "we work with independent contractors," that is a red flag.